dotnet/samples/async/async-and-await/vb/AsyncFirstExampleVB/AsyncFirstExampleVB/readme.md

  1. Download and unzip the sample.

- 2. In Visual Studio (2019 or later), on the menu bar, choose File, Open, Project/Solution.
+ 2. In Visual Studio (2019 or later):

+    1. On the menu bar, choose File, Open, Project/Solution.

  3. Navigate to the folder that holds the unzipped sample code, and open the solution (.sln) file.